How AI is Being Used in Successful Retail Strategies Around the World

 Retailers who focus on personalizing the shopping experience will likely see an increase in sales as a result.
 According to research by McKinsey, personalization can lift sales by 10% or more and deliver a much higher ROI for marketing efforts.

-For example, H&M in China consistently faces a large amount of competition for sales and needs a key differentiator.
+As an example of AI successfully being used in retail, H&M in China consistently faces a large amount of competition for sales and needs a key differentiator.
 By creating a virtual personal stylist using AI and customer data, the brand was able to make personal recommendations tailored to each customer’s preferences and choices in a unique way.

 Looking at the bigger picture, data is the key to understanding the customer.
 AI can help companies understand the customer journey.
 AI allows retailers to analyze large volumes of customer data, learning what makes them want to come back, how they make buying decisions and what motivates them to buy more.
 Understanding the customer also allows for retail brands to connect with them on a more personal level, increasing brand loyalty and repeat customers.